scalar-labs/scalardl/docs/how-to-write-function.md

 ### How to use Functions

-Here, we explain how to use Functions.
 The Function feature is enabled by default; thus, nothing needs to be configured in Ledger except for the following things.
 If you want to disable the feature, please set `scalar.dl.ledger.function.enabled` to `false` in the properties of Ledger.

 #### Add an application-specific schema